hauleth/hauleth/content/post/log-all-the-things.md

 # Nothing got logged as top-level verbositi is still set to `:error`
 ```

-Of course it will not work if you decide to use [compile time purging](https://hexdocs.pm/logger/Logger.html#module-application-configuration).
+Of course it will not work if you decide to use [compile time purging][logger-purge]

 ## Logger handlers {#handlers}